Patching for \'etale algebras and the period-index problem for higher degree Galois cohomology groups over Hensel semi-global fields: Henselian rings and the Artin Approximation Theorem

 The Artin Approximation theorem plays an important role in drawing connections between algebraic objects over an excellent henselian discrete valuation ring and its completion.
 In this section, we first recall the properties of henselian rings and the Artin Approximation theorem (\cite{Artin1969}).
 Then we introduce a modified version of it to make it easier to apply to Hensel semi-global fields.
-Readers who are familiar with henseian rings and Artin Approximation may skip this section.
+Readers who are familiar with henselian rings and Artin Approximation may skip this section.

+The classical study of henselian rings and henselization works primarily with local rings, but in this manuscript, sometimes we need a general treatment that works for any commutative rings, namely \emph{henselian pairs}.
 We mostly follow \cite{Elkik} and \cite{stacks-project}.
-A \emph{pair} $(A, I)$ consists of a commutative ring $A$ and an ideal $I$.
-An \emph{\'etale neighborhood} of the pair $(A, I)$ consists of a pair $(A', I')$ and an \'etale ring map $\alpha \colon A \to A'$ such that $IA' = I'$ and $A/I \cong A'/I'$.
-Geometrically, an \'etale neighborhood of $(\Spec(A), V(I))$ is an affine \'etale map $\Spec(A') \to \Spec(A)$ which is identity over the closed subscheme $V(I)$.
-A pair $(A, I)$ is \emph{henselian} if for any \'etale neighborhood $(A', I')$, there is an $A$-algebra homomorphism $A'\to A$ lifting the \'etale map $\alpha$.
+A \emph{pair}~$(A, I)$ consists of a commutative ring~$A$ and an ideal~$I$.
+An \emph{\'etale neighborhood} of the pair~$(A, I)$ consists of a pair~$(A', I')$ and an \'etale ring map~$\alpha \colon A \to A'$ such that~$IA' = I'$ and~$A/I \cong A'/I'$.
+Geometrically, an \'etale neighborhood of~$(\Spec(A), V(I))$ is an affine \'etale map~$\Spec(A') \to \Spec(A)$ which is the identity over the closed subscheme~$V(I)$.
+A pair~$(A, I)$ is \emph{henselian} if for any \'etale neighborhood~$(A', I')$, there is an~$A$-algebra homomorphism~$A'\to A$ lifting the \'etale map~$\alpha$.
 Note that this definition coincides with the most natural definition of henselian ring, i.e., a ring that satisfies Hensel's Lemma.
 See \cite[Lemma 15.11.6]{stacks-project}.
-The \emph{henselization of a pair $(A, I)$} is a ring extension $\phi \colon (A, I) \to (A^h, IA^h)$, where $(A^h, IA^h)$ is a henselian pair having the following universal property: for any henselian pair $(B, J)$ with morphism $\psi \colon (A, I)\to (B, J)$, there exists a unique morphism $v \colon (A^h, IA^h) \to (B, J)$ such that $\psi = v \circ \phi$.
-The henselization $A^h$ of $A$ can be constructed by taking the direct limit of all \'etale neighborhoods (see proof of \cite[Lemma 15.2.1]{stacks-project}).
+The \emph{henselization of a pair~$(A, I)$} is a ring extension~$\phi \colon (A, I) \to (A^h, IA^h)$, where~$(A^h, IA^h)$ is a henselian pair having the following universal property: for any henselian pair~$(B, J)$ with morphism~$\psi \colon (A, I)\to (B, J)$, there exists a unique morphism~$v \colon (A^h, IA^h) \to (B, J)$ such that~$\psi = v \circ \phi$.
+The henselization~$A^h$ of~$A$ can be constructed by taking the direct limit of all \'etale neighborhoods (see proof of \cite[Lemma 15.2.1]{stacks-project}).
+It is also called the henselization of~$A$ at~$I$.